phcollignon/Typing/README.md

 ```

 That create two frequency files : `chars.txt` and `digraphs.txt` with
-- accents replaced by Ascii characters (as in the mapping above)
+- accent letters replaced by Ascii characters (as in the mapping above)
-- dead key based characters are splitted  (ie: ï => ¨i )
+- dead key based  letters splitted in two key pressed (ie: ï => ¨i )

 Those frequency files can then be copied in the `freq_types` folder.